flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - [[dphiffer]] is 1000 the right number?
             - [[evan]] has seen instances with a billion :)
             - never gotten why mastodon doesn't want to produce long posts by default even though they have to manage them
 - Accessibility day recap
     - https://stefanbohacek.com/blog/fediverse-world-sight-day-global-accessibility-awareness-day/ is the known proposal
+        - discussion about the proposal
+            - [[evan]] "none in its current form"
     - It seems more likely we can get community + tech stack agreemend with such an effort by October (the second day proposed)
     - Pros and cons of breaking this feature for this campaign; S3 complications likely.
     - Also, Alternatives